 - 1.1 Dealing with a concern or a complaint is a straightforward process, but in a minority of cases, people pursue their complaints or concerns in ways that can either impede the investigation of their complaint or concern or can present significant resource implications for the school.
-This can happen either while their complaint or concern is being investigated, or once the school has finished dealing with it. - We are committed to dealing with all complaints or concerns equitably, comprehensively, and in a timely manner.
-(In accordance with the school's complaint procedure). - 1.3 We will not normally limit the contact which complainants have with school staff. - 1.4 We do not expect staff to tolerate unacceptable behaviour by complainants or by members of both the school and wider community.
-Unacceptable behaviour includes behaviour which is abusive, offensive or threatening and may include: - Using abusive or foul language on the telephone - Using abusive or foul language face to face - Sending multiple emails - Leaving multiple voicemails - 1.5 We will take action to protect staff from such behaviour.
-If a complainant behaves in a way that is abusive, unreasonably persistent or vexatious, we will follow this policy. - 1.6 Raising legitimate queries or criticisms of a complaints procedure as it progresses, for example if agreed timescales are not met, should not in itself lead to someone being regarded as a vexatious or an unreasonably persistent complainant. - If, after following the school's complaints procedure a complainant raises the complaint again without significant new information, this will be deemed a vexatious action.
+This can happen either while their complaint or concern is being investigated, or once the school has finished dealing with it. - 1.2 We are committed to dealing with all complaints or concerns equitably, comprehensively, and in a timely manner. (in accordance with the LCC Policy and Procedures for the Handling of Complaints) - 1.3 We will not normally limit the contact which complainants have with school staff. - 1.4 We do not expect staff to tolerate unacceptable behaviour by complainants or by members of both the school and wider community.
+Unacceptable behaviour includes behaviour which is abusive, offensive or threatening and may include: - Using abusive or foul language on the telephone - Using abusive or foul language face to face - Using abusive or foul language on emails - Sending multiple emails - Leaving multiple voicemails - 1.5 We will take action to protect staff from such behaviour.
+If a complainant behaves in a way that is abusive, unreasonably persistent or vexatious, we will follow this policy. - 1.6 Raising legitimate queries or criticisms of a complaints procedure as it progresses, for example if agreed timescales are not met, should not in itself lead to someone being regarded as a vexatious or an unreasonably persistent complainant. - 1.7 Similarly, the fact that a complainant is unhappy with the outcome of a complaint or concern and seeks to challenge it once, or more than once, should not necessarily cause him or her to be labelled vexatious or unreasonably persistent.